In this unit students will learn:

 - Get students to tap finger patterns on the piano. call out the finger patterns or use finger number flash cards (above).
 These finger patterns could relate to a piece you are going to use.
 Alternatively, ask students to tap out a piece on the lid of the piano before playing it on the keys.

 - Ask students to play all keys of a specific letter on the piano (as an extension to this ask them to play loud/soft, or with some other characteristic)

 - Ask students to write in finger numbers or letter names for the pieces they are learning.
 Alternatively ask them to highlight all notes of a particular letter on the page.
 I like to use Frixion Highlighters for this.
 You could also use removable indexing tabs.

 - Ask students to write particular notes on a music whiteboard (like this one) or manuscript paper.
 You could give them just a letter name to draw or play a note on the piano.
 New notes can be written on the whiteboard and then propped up next to the piece they are learning

-- Flashnote Derby iPad game (currently £4.99).
+- Flashnote Derby iPad game (paid app).
 Select two or more notes for students to identify.